ajshort/gsoc/_posts/2012-05-22-class-parsing.md

 relying on explicit registries for things, SilverStripe will look for classes that implement interfaces or extend other classes.

+The inbuilt PHP reflection utlities aren't suitable for getting this information - doing so would require including every single PHP file, and is not a feasible solution.

 As such a very important component of SilverStripe is a utility that parses each PHP file in the project, and extracts the classes and interfaces within, as well as information such as which class they extend, interfaces they